srcJin/tresata_challenge_adapter/README.md

 EC2 cmd: cd /home/ec2-user/test-agents && python3.11 -m venv jinoos && source jinoos/bin/activate

 4. Download the certificates into the machine for your domain.
-(For ex: You should ensure in  DNS an A record is mapping this domain  chat1.chat39.org to IP address 66.175.209.173).
+(For ex: You should ensure in  DNS an A record is mapping this domain <DOMAIN_NAME> to IP address <YOUR_IP>).
 Ensure the domain has to be changed

-cmd : sudo certbot certonly --standalone -d chat1.chat39.org
+cmd : sudo certbot certonly --standalone -d <YOUR_DOMAIN_NAME>

 5. Copy the cert to current folder for access and provide required access Ensure the domain has to be changed